Crash Holly: Mattitude Follower (2002–2003)

 When the WWF was renamed World Wrestling Entertainment and divided into two Raw and SmackDown! brands, Holly was assigned to the Raw roster, where he had little success.
-He jumped ship to SmackDown! on the September 2, 2002, episode of Raw during a match with Jeff Hardy.
+Holly jumped ship to SmackDown! on the September 2, 2002, episode of Raw during a match with Jeff Hardy.
 Earlier, Raw General Manager Eric Bischoff was informed that a Raw wrestler would leave to reunite with a relative on SmackDown!, and ordered a beatdown by 3-Minute Warning on Hardy, who he wrongly suspected of planning to join his brother, Matt Hardy, until Crash revealed that he was the one who was leaving, planning to join his cousin Hardcore Holly on SmackDown!.
-In his first SmackDown! match, on September 5, he defeated The Hurricane.
-He then feuded with Cruiserweight Champion Jamie Noble.
+In Holly's first SmackDown! match, on September 5, he defeated The Hurricane.
+Holly then feuded with Cruiserweight Champion Jamie Noble.
 On the October 3 SmackDown!, Noble defeated Holly to retain the title.

 On the December 19 SmackDown!, Holly teamed with Bill DeMott to defeat Noble and Nunzio.
 After the match, DeMott turned on Holly and attacked him.
 This led to a match on the next SmackDown!, which DeMott won.
 After being sidelined for three months, Holly returned on the April 24, 2003, episode of SmackDown!.
 He soon joined Matt Hardy and Shannon Moore in the Mattitude Followers (abbreviated "MF'er") stable.
 As Crash was Moore's alleged apprentice, Hardy also referred to him as a "Moore-on".
-His last several matches with the company were tag matches with Moore, as well as house show matches against newcomer Orlando Jordan.
+Holly's last several matches with the company were tag matches with Moore, as well as house show matches against newcomer Orlando Jordan.
 On June 30, 2003, Lockwood was released from WWE.

 Total Nonstop Action Wrestling (2003)

 Lockwood signed a contract with NWA Total Nonstop Action in July 2003 and debuted as "Mad Mikey" on July 23, accepting an open challenge from Elix Skipper and losing the match.
-Mad Mikey was angry at many things, on which he elaborated in promos.
-On August 10 episode TNA Xplosion, Mikey defeated Damien Adams. on the August 17 episode Xplosion, Mikey defeated Austin Aries. on the August 24 episode Xplosion, Mikey defeated Alter Boy Luke. on the August 31 episode of Xplosion, Mikey defeated Lazz.
-On The September 3 NWA-TNA, Mikey defeated Lazz.
-On the September 17 NWA-TNA, Mikey and Shark Boy lost to Simon Diamond and Johnny Swinger failing to win the NWA World Tag Team Championship.
-On the October 1 NWA-TNA, Mikey and Shark Boy lost to Sonny Siaki and Ekmo in his last match for TNA.

-Independent circuit (2003)

-He briefly wrestled for Pro Wrestling Iron in Hayward, California.
-On November 1, 2003, Mad Mikey and Rory Fox defeated Quiten Lee and The Human Time Bomb with Ricky Steamboat as the special guest referee for the Heartland Wrestling Association in what turned out to be Lockwood's final match.